ibm-cloud-docs/vpc/fs_snapshots_faqs.md

 When a snapshot is deleted, only the data blocks that are no longer needed by another snapshot are freed on the storage.
 The size of individual snapshots is dynamic, dependent on the existence of past or future snapshots, and the current state of the file share.
 Due to its dynamic nature, the actual amount of space that can be reclaimed by deleting snapshots cannot be easily determined.
 The change in the amount of space that is used is reflected in the metrics within 15 minutes after the snapshot is deleted.

-[Select availability]{: tag-green} In this release of regional file shares, the change in used space is not reflected in the metrics within the same timeframe.
+[Select availability]{: tag-green} In this release of regional file shares, the change in used space is not reflected in the metrics within the same time frame.

 ## Can I use share snapshots for disaster recovery?
 {: faq}